Mikhail Bogdanov*, Aymeric Pellé*, Mael Rouxel-Labbé°, and Monique Teillaud*

 Introducing the newest CGAL package: 3D Periodic Mesh Generation (also known as Periodic_3_mesh_3).
 The package Periodic_3_mesh_3 computes isotropic simplicial meshes for domains described through implicit functional boundaries over the flat torus.
 The output is a periodic 3D mesh of the domain volume and conformal surface meshes for all the boundary and subdividing surfaces.

 The package is closely related to the 3D Mesh Generation package (also known as Mesh_3), with similar concepts, classes, and API.
 The package Periodic_3_mesh_3 therefore also offers feature protection, to ensure the presence of sharp edges in a mesh, as well as post-processing steps such as mesh optimization (Lloyd, ODT, sliver removal, ...):

 Optimization of a periodic mesh (8 representations shown).

-The package Periodic_3_mesh_3 is already integrated in CGAL's master branch on the CGAL GitHub repository, and will be available officially in the upcoming release, CGAL 4.13, scheduled for September 2018.Documentation of the package Periodic_3_mesh_3
+The package Periodic_3_mesh_3 is already integrated in CGAL's master branch on the CGAL GitHub repository, and will be officially released in the upcoming version of CGAL, CGAL 4.13, scheduled for September 2018.Documentation of the package Periodic_3_mesh_3